-2.3 An Upgrade to Advanced LIGO: A+
+2.3 The A+ Upgrade to Advanced LIGO

-The LIGO Lab and its international partners have begun an an upgrade to Advanced LIGO upgrade known as A+.
-This upgrade is expected to improve the binary neutron star inspiral range by a factor of 1.9 times the aLIGO design specification (to around 325 Mpc) with a binary black hole range greater than 2.5 Gpc, (see Figure 2) at a modest cost.
-The A+ upgrade is scheduled to be complete around 2024 for the fifth Observing run (O5) [31].
+The LIGO Lab and its international partners have begun an upgrade to Advanced LIGO known as A+.
+This upgrade is planned to improve the binary neutron star inspiral range by a factor of $1.9 \times$ over Advanced LIGO (to around 325 Mpc), with a binary black hole range greater than 2.5 Gpc (see Figure 2).
+As noted, parts of the A+ upgrade are being implemented for the O4 observing run, and the complete upgrade will be in place for O5 [29].
+The A+ upgrade includes: